nitk-nest/NeST/CONTRIBUTING.md

 The "Signed-off-by" line is added automatically by using the signoff flag while commiting:
 `git commit --signoff` or `git commit -s`.

-Also note that the commit title is atmost 50 characters long and commit body is atmost 72 characters long.
-A single newline seperates the commit title from the commit body.